giovanniboscu/continuous-section-field/README.md

 All section geometries must be provided in this local reference system.

 ---

-## Section Geometry

-A section is defined by a **set of closed polylines**.

-- Each polyline represents a **material region**.
-- All polylines must be:
-  - non-self-intersecting
-  - oriented **counter-clockwise (CCW)**
-  - closed implicitly (do not repeat the first vertex at the end of the list)

-> **Geometric scope and limitations**
-> CSF is not a FEM solver: it provides a geometric formulation for non-prismatic members and returns sectional properties (and derived stiffness fields) for beam-based analysis or external solvers.
-> Curved outlines are handled by polygonal approximation (increase the number of sides to reach the desired accuracy).

----
 ## 🛠 Installation & Quick Start

 To use the **CSF** engine, it is recommended to work inside a virtual environment.